-The island of Barbados is known for excellent and diverse cuisine; therefore it was extremely difficult to compile a list of only 10 delicacies of Barbados.
+Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

-Barbadians love their food and there are many dishes and delicacies unique to the island.
+Barbadians love their food, and many dishes and delicacies are unique to the island.

-You’re spoilt for choice when it comes to Bajan cuisine however you really must try to sample everything on this list of top 10 Barbados delicacies at least once.
+You’re spoilt for choice regarding Bajan cuisine; however, you must try to sample everything on this list of top 10 Barbados delicacies at least once.

-Note: the decision to place flying Fish and cou-cou as two separate items was tough because these two in combination make up our national dish.
-Nevertheless, we think it was a wise choice since these two have individually formed their own unique followings over the years and are a ‘must try’, especially if you can find a local to cook them for you.
+Note the decision to place flying Fish and cou-cou as two separate items was tough because these two, in combination, make up our national dish.
+Nevertheless, we think it was a wise choice since these two have individually formed their unique followings over the years and are a “must-try,” especially if you can find a local to cook them for you.

 — Flying Fish

-Flying fish is a huge part of our cultural identity.
-In fact, it is one of the national symbols of Barbados and features prominently on national artifacts like coins and local artwork.
+Flying Fish is a huge part of our cultural identity.
+It is one of the national symbols of Barbados and features prominently on national artifacts like coins and local artwork.

-Barbados is known as ‘the land of the flying fish’ and it accounts for about 60% of all the fish landed on the island.
-Everyone who has ever tasted this little local delicacy finds themselves hooked on its unique flavor.
+Barbados is “the land of the flying fish,” and it accounts for about 60% of the Fish on the island.
+Everyone who has tasted this little local delicacy finds themselves hooked on its unique flavor.

-The second part of our national dish, cou-cou is made from cornmeal and okra, or breadfruit and green bananas, then topped with a variety of tomatoes, onions and peppers.
+The second part of our national dish, cou-cou, is made from cornmeal and okra, or breadfruit and green bananas, then topped with various tomatoes, onions, and peppers.

-Many say mauby tastes like root beer and to some it is an acquired taste because of the bitter after effects.
-It’s usually mixed with sugar and a variety of spices such as cinnamon and aniseed.
+Many say mauby tastes like root beer, and to some, it is an acquired taste because of the bitter after-effects.
+It’s usually mixed with sugar and various spices such as cinnamon and aniseed.

-You can buy the mauby syrup to mix with water at most supermarkets and convenience stores, however for those more naturalist in approach, it’s still also possible to buy the bark to boil and make your very own batch of mauby at home.
+You can buy the mauby syrup to mix with water at most supermarkets and convenience stores; however, for that more naturalist approach, it’s still possible to buy the bark to boil and make your batch of mauby at home.

 — Pudding and Souse

-Bajans are known as ‘pork mouths’ so it’s not surprising that pudding and souse (made with various offcuts of pork meat) is a tried and tested old Bajan favourite, traditionally served island-wide on a Saturday.
-In fact, it has become something of a Saturday ritual for many locals.
+Bajans are known as “pork mouths,” so it’s not surprising that pudding and souse (made with various offcuts of pork meat) is a tried and tested old Bajan favorite, traditionally served island-wide on a Saturday.
+It has become something of a Saturday ritual for many locals.

-The pudding is made from the intestines of the pig, stuffed with a unique blend of seasoning and sweet potato.
-The souse is essentially boiled pig’s head or feet served cold with onions, cucumbers, limes, parsley and hot and sweet peppers.
+The pudding is made from the pig’s intestines and stuffed with a unique blend of seasoning and sweet potato.
+The souse is boiled pig’s head, or feet served cold with onions, cucumbers, limes, parsley, and hot and sweet peppers.

-Of course, there are variations in recipes so you’ll just have to come and try it for yourself!
+Of course, there are variations in recipes, so you’ll have to come and try it for yourself!

 Conkies are a sweet cornmeal-based delicacy in Barbados.
 They are served hot and consist of cornmeal, raisins, coconut, sweet potato, pumpkin, and spices, all wrapped and steamed in banana leaves.

-This delicacy really dominates the tables of Bajan household once a year around Independence Day celebrations (November 30th) however it is still eaten all year round and is certainly an iconic dish here on the island.
+This delicacy dominates the Bajan household tables once a year around Independence Day celebrations (November 30th); however, it is still eaten all year round and is undoubtedly an iconic dish here on the island.

 — Coconut Bread (aka ‘sweet bread’)

 Many Bajans have childhood memories of waking up on the eve of any national holiday to the sweet smell of this national delicacy baking in the oven.
-Nothing can quite compare to this sweet, sweet bread crumbling in your mouth.
+Nothing can compare to this lovely bread crumbling in your mouth.
 Taste it and see!

 — Sea-Egg (sea urchin)

-They are about 17 different species of sea urchin to be found in the coastal waters of this little island, but it’s the steamed White Sea Egg that has become a savoured Bajan delicacy and is definitely worthy of a place in our top 10 Bajan delicacies list.
+There are about 17 sea urchin species in this little island’s coastal waters.
+Still, the steamed White Sea Egg has become a savored Bajan delicacy and is worthy of a place in our top 10 Bajan delicacies list.

-Note: sea egg harvesting is controlled by law to limit harvesting to particular times of the year in order to prevent the depletion of the species.
+Note: sea egg harvesting is controlled by law to limit harvesting to particular times of the year to prevent the species’ depletion.

 — Rum Cake (aka ‘great cake’ or ‘black cake’)

-It’s generally served over the Christmas / New Year period and holds a special place in every Bajan’s heart.
+It’s generally served over Christmas / New Year and holds a special place in every Bajan’s heart.

 — Ginger Beer